mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 end
 ```

-Next, we can initialize the Newton-Raphson method with the voltages obtained from the Gauss-Seidel method and start the algorithm from that point:
+Next, initialize the Newton-Raphson method with the voltages obtained from the Gauss-Seidel method and start the algorithm from that point:
 ```@example ACPowerFlowSolution
 analysis = newtonRaphson(system)